athina-ai/ariadne/README.md

 ## Overview
 Ariadne AI is an open-source library for evaluating LLM applications.
 The goal of the library is to provide LLM evaluators for RAG chatbots, text summarization, and LLM Agents.
-The library supports any evaluations for specialized tasks such as sentiment detection and PII detection within any LLM output.
+The library also supports any evaluations for specialized tasks such as sentiment detection and PII detection within any LLM output.
 Each of our evaluators is paired with a specific metric.
 This metric could be a numerical score or a binary output, depending on the case at hand.
 If labeled data is available, traditional machine learning metrics such as accuracy, recall, and precision can be computed.

 ## Installation